Near Aqua Dulce in Los Angeles County, California — The American West (Pacific Coastal)

 Also see . . .

 1. Vasquez Rocks website.
 (Submitted on May 12, 2019.)

 2. Wikipedia list of productions at Vasquez Rocks.
 Including Zoro, a character inspired by real-life bandit Tiburcio Vasquez, who hid in these rocks in the 1870s.
 (Submitted on May 12, 2019.)

 Credits.
 This page was last revised on May 14, 2019.
-This page originally submitted on May 12, 2019, by Craig Baker of Sylmar, California.
-This page has been viewed 126 times since then.
+It was originally submitted on May 12, 2019, by Craig Baker of Sylmar, California.
+This page has been viewed 223 times since then and 2 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on May 12, 2019, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.